marijana82/pokemon-endproject-may/README.md

 # Getting started with Poke Berry App

 ## Table of Content
-1. Tell the user what this project is about - DESCRIPTION + EXPLANATION [x]
-2. Show the user how this project looks in action - SCREENSHOT []
-3. Inform the user how to use this project - INSTALLATION [x] + FUNCTIONALITIES OF THE APP []
-4. Tell the user any other relevant details []
+1. Name of the project and project description
+2. Screenshots of several application pages
+3. Installation guide
+4. Application functionalities
+5. Login information

 ## 1. Name of the project
 POKE BERRY APP